dart-archive/www.dartlang.org/src/site/downloads/mac.markdown

     class="download-link"
     href="{{ site.custom.downloads.dartarchive-stable-url-prefix }}/latest/dartium/dartium-macos-ia32-release.zip">
   download Dartium</a>.
-  Unzip it to get special version of
+  Unzip it to get a special version of
   [Chromium with the Dart VM](/tools/dartium/).
   This binary expires after 1 year.
-When that happens, you need to download a new copy to continue using Dartium.
+When that happens, you'll need to download a new copy to continue using Dartium.